bigfont/DeployWebApp2Azure/README.md

     azure account download
     azure account import <file>
     azure site create --location "West US" Deploy2Azure
+    # after doing this,
+    # we might have to upgrade its pricing tier

 We'll do the rest using the MS Azure UI thought the `azure-cli` works too.